garciap3/getting-and-cleaning-data-project/CodeBook.md

 # Code Book

-This document summarizes the data fields in `tidydata`.
+This document summarizes the data fields in `tidydata.txt`.

 ## Identifiers